saltech-consulting/blog/custom_ui_component/README.md

 #### Step 3: include the newly created section on a case screen

-Create a property named Address on a case you will want to include our custom UI element of type Single Page and of page definition Data-Address-Postal.
+Create a property named Address of type Single Page and of page definition Data-Address-Postal on the case that you want to include our custom UI element.
 On a section of the case, use section include with the following setup:
 - Page context: Use clipboard page
 - Class: Data-Address-Postal